-The main commercial sources of amethyst are Brazil, Uruguay, Siberia and North America.
-The Brazilian geodes often reach the size a man.
+The main commercial sources of amethyst are Brazil, Uruguay, Siberia, and North America.
+The Brazilian geodes often reach the size of a man.

 Amethyst | Physical Properties